Skip to main content

 Every College has a Consultative Board appointed by the Minister for Education, composed of not less than five, but not more than seven members who shall be appointed for three years, and may be reappointed for further terms.
 The Board has the function of supporting the College, to acquire the services and the resources required for the implementation of its functions, and to monitor that these functions are being performed.

-Each public school has a school council made up of parents, students (when they are 16 years of age or older) and teachers who work together to improve the school environment and to make school a better place where students can be educated in a holistic manner.
+Within each State school a School Council is set-up, composed of parents and teachers, and a Students’ Council, as required by Chapter 605(42) of the Laws of Malta, Education Act.
+The councils work to improve the school environment and to make school a better place where students can be educated in a holistic manner.
 Members sitting on school councils are selected by regular School Council elections held every two years.
 The role of school councils is a consultative one to the school’s senior management team.

-Nonstate actors in the provision of kindergarten and compulsory education
+Non-State actors in the provision of kindergarten and compulsory education (3-16 years)

 Independent schools are owned and run by individuals or Foundations and receive no government funding for operations.
 Some independent schools voluntarily joined the Independent Schools Association, through which matters of mutual interest are discussed and presented to government.